run-llama/LlamaIndexTS/apps/docs/docs/modules/evaluation/index.md

 ## Concept

 Evaluation and benchmarking are crucial concepts in LLM development.
-To improve the perfomance of an LLM app (RAG, agents) you must have a way to measure it.
+To improve the performance of an LLM app (RAG, agents) you must have a way to measure it.

 LlamaIndex offers key modules to measure the quality of generated results.
 We also offer key modules to measure retrieval quality.